robbmcleod/pyDM/README.md

 See the pyDMPipeline.pdf for detailed notes.

-Sample vcproj files are provided for Visual Studio 2005 (which is required).
+Sample vcproj files are provided for Visual Studio 2008 (which is required).
 Also a relatively older version of Boost is required.
-See the
+See the build notes for details.